Sixdsn/CppAnalyzer/README.md

 $> sf   [filename]  => Search Files
 $> sm   [method]    => Search Methods
 ```
+CppAnalyzer will try to load all modules from the services/ folder at startup.

+You can add any other personnal module by using the "imp" command and giving it the module path (absolute or relative)

+Module MUST have a init() function that return a dict containing the "Command" as key and a list containing the function to call and the message to print within the "help" command.

+There is an example in services/six.py

 Of course feel free to open a issue if you want a new command/feature or if you have a question